 Natural resources are the lifeblood of commerce and industry.
 Our natural resources practice spans the range of natural resources development, conservation, and management companies, including water, fisheries, coal, aggregates, oil, natural gas, minerals, base and precious metals, and timber.

 We have been involved in cutting-edge projects involving natural resource development.
 Our oil and gas practice is built on the legal and practical aspects of managing, extracting, and transporting petroleum and gas reserves and the environmental issues related to such activities.
 We have also worked with multiple clients in mining, extraction, and processing and exporting coal and other minerals.

 The timber supply in the United States is a major focus of forest products activities.
 We are particularly involved in the present dispute over old-growth forests, land use restrictions imposed by the Endangered Species Act, timber jobs, and stability of rural communities.
 Our lawyers provide leadership in creating industry strategy and developing proposed legislation and other materials to support the industry.

 In virtually all natural resource development projects there is a potential to impact threatened or endangered species.
 Forestry, mining, agriculture, shipping, and energy projects present risks, as do public infrastructure, residential, industrial, and commercial projects and developments.
-Our environmental and land use lawyers have the experience to integrate endangered species concerns into near-term and long-term decision making and project development.
+Our Environment, Land, and Natural Resources use lawyers have the experience to integrate endangered species concerns into near-term and long-term decision making and project development.
 When necessary and unavoidable, we have also pursued natural resource management issues in legal proceedings.